 Water park crowds aren’t really something you need to plan around, except that you should just always plan to arrive at open to maximize your chance at getting a seat in the shade and getting your first trip on the rides done as quickly as possible.

 Generally, crowds are worst from April through August.
 Waits of 15+ minutes happen during this period.
-Waits of 30+ minutes can happen, but are rare.
+Waits of 30+ minutes can happen, but are rare and usually won’t be found at every slide.
 The bigger problem with crowds is that they take all the best seats.

 In any case, this isn’t like one of the main four theme parks.
 If you arrive early, you’ll have an easy time getting on every ride.
 If you arrive midday, you may need to wait a bit for the popular rides, but you’ll still get everything done.